Super Sidekicks 2: The World Championship: Development and release

 Super Sidekicks 2: The World Championship was the third soccer game developed for the Neo Geo MVS after the first Super Sidekicks, being created by staff who worked on projects for the Neo Geo platforms at SNK such as 3 Count Bout, with producer Eikichi Kawasaki heading its development and a member under the pseudonym "Yellow Beat" acted as main designer.
 T. Nakamura and members under pseudonyms "Uzumasa", "Ep82boy" and "YuritaN" worked as programmers.
 Mic Senbey, Mina Kawai, Ten Chan and other staff members were responsible for the pixel art.
 Shinsekai Gakkyoku Zatsugidan members Yoshihiko "Jojouha Kitapy" Kitamura, "Brother Hige" and "Akibon" handled the sound.
 Other members collaborated in its development.
-Super Sidekicks 2 was first released by SNK for the Neo Geo MVS on April 19, 1994 and for Neo Geo AES in May 1994.
+Super Sidekicks 2 was first released by SNK for the Neo Geo MVS on April 19, 1994 and later for Neo Geo AES in May.
 The game was later re-released for the Neo Geo CD in Japan in September 1994 and North America in October 1996.
 Hamster Corporation re-released the title for Nintendo Switch, PlayStation 4 and Xbox One in May 2018 under their Arcade Archives series.